raspberrypi/documentation/configuration/security.md

 autologin-user=alice
 ```

-This can also be done by using raspi-config, but you'll have to install it.
+This can also be done by using raspi-config which is recommended as it will disable autologin for the console as well.

 ## Make `sudo` require a password